 AVOID using any sources of ignition, such as cell phones, cigarettes, matches, flashlights, electronic devices, motorized vehicles, light switches or landlines, as natural gas can ignite from a spark or open flame, possibly causing a fire or explosion.
 Natural gas is non-toxic, lighter than air and displaces oxygen.
 In severe cases, if not used properly, natural gas can also lead to asphyxiation.

-CALL Virginia Natural Gas at 877.572.3342 or 911 once you are out of the area of the suspected leak and in a safe place.
-Stay away until Virginia Natural Gas or emergency personnel indicate it is safe to return.
+CALL 911, then call Virginia Natural Gas at 877.572.3342 once you are out of the area of the suspected leak and in a safe place.
+Stay away until emergency personnel and/or Virginia Natural Gas indicate it is safe to return.

 Carbon monoxide is an invisible, odorless gas that can cause illness and even death when not properly vented by your furnace or appliances.
 Carbon monoxide comes from the incomplete combustion of common fuels such as heating oil, gasoline, coal, wood, charcoal, kerosene, propane and natural gas.
 When properly operated and maintained, natural gas heating equipment and appliances are safe and efficient.
 If not properly operated and vented, carbon monoxide could build up in your living space creating a dangerous situation.